What is our current money?

 Let's recap, shall we.....

 Within the U.S. there is a debt free money already available that circumvents bank lending, it's called "legal tender".
-Legal tender is not borrowed, loaned or spent into circulation and the only legal way it gets into circulation, is by your demonstrated productivity and public demand for the medium.
+Legal tender is not borrowed, loaned or spent into circulation and the only legal way it gets into circulation, is by your demonstrated productivity and by your demand for the medium.

 Another interesting thing, neither the Fed or the banks possess the legal authority to create money, and they don't.
 What they do create is asset-backed, debt based private credit, which is not designated or acknowledged in law as being a money, or a currency, or a medium of exchange, with the only legal aspect associated with it, residing in the debts incurred with its use.

 You see, ours is a Legal Tender Monetary System.
 This means that our money is not defined by Ludwig von Mises, John Maynard Keynes, Murray Rothbard, Milton Friedman, Joseph Salerno, Paul Krugman, Mike Maloney, Peter Schiff, Ron Paul or any other economist or talking head.
 Nor is it defined by Austrian Economics, Keynesian Economics, Monetarist Economics, Capitalist Economics, Socialist Economics, the Federal Reserve, the U.S. Banking system, IAS-IFRS, US GAAP, conventional wisdoms, esoteric blather or what people may use.
 It means our money is defined by law.
 And nowhere in law does it designate or even acknowledge Fed and bank generated asset-backed, debt based private credit as being a legal tender, or money, or currency, or a medium of exchange, it is 100% Bank Debt, even when it comes from the Fed.